AlexRookie/AppliedRoboticsStudentInterface/README.md

 Sort pair function is created to sort the victim list by 1st element of the pair.
 Compute angle function is used to find the angle between the defined two points.

 ### Dubins Local planner
-This local planner is impleementied by solving the dubins curve problem.
+This local planner is implemented by solving the dubins curve problem.
 ```
 Implentation function: test_dubins()
 file: test_dubins.cpp